-The number of securities class action lawsuit filings involving accounting allegations increased slightly in 2022 compared to 2021, but the number of 2022 accounting-related securities suit filings remained below the long-term annual average of such filings, according to the latest annual report from Cornerstone Research.
-At the same time, the total number, aggregate total value, and median and average values of accounting-related securities suit settlements increased in 2022 compared to the 2021.
-The Cornerstone Research report, which is entitled “Accounting Class Action Filings and Settlements: 2022 Review and Analysis,” can be found here.
-Cornerstone Research’s April 12, 2023, press release about the report can be found here.Continue Reading Cornerstone Research: Accounting Related Case Filings and Settlements Increased in 2022
+The number of accounting-related securities class action lawsuit filings declined in 2025, but the value of accounting-related securities suit settlements increased during the year, according to the latest annual report on the accounting suits from Cornerstone Research.
+The report, which is entitled “Accounting Class Action Filings and Settlements – 2025 Review and Analysis” can be found here.
+Cornerstone Research’s March 18, 2026, press release about the report can be found here.Continue Reading 2025 Accounting-Related Securities Suit Filings Decreased, Settlement Value Increased

 Consistent with what is already a well-established current securities class action litigation filing trend, plaintiff shareholders last week filed two more SPAC-related securities suits.
 Although the two new suits are somewhat different from each other, they share the common feature that they both involve corporate defendants that recently became publicly traded through merger with a SPAC.
 The SPAC-related lawsuits, including the two most recently filed examples, represent a significant securities litigation phenomenon this year.
 The two new lawsuits are discussed below.